chloealbright/DevHiveMind/Companies/Interview/Experience Script.md

 So I come from a technical bootcamp background and have experience as a full-stack developer working in the venture capital space at a Series A startup.
 Additionally, I've worked as a Business Systems Analyst (BSA), where I had the opportunity to plan out bootcamps tailored for diverse developer populations who I supported. so my question is ...

+### tech concept to speak about
+What is the difference TypeScript, JavaScript, and Java the way I like to describe it is like Typescript is like using a stencil were it helps your trace clean lines vs javascript is like you are free hand writing without the stencil and java is like getting a a coloring book with some predefined lines.

 ## TD Bank - Business Systems Analyst